Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Results

 \subsubsection{Best Specifications by Experiment and/or LLM}

-To evaluate the capabilities of each Large Language Model across experimental conditions, we analyse the best-performing model specifications in terms of Log-Likelihood (LL), Akaike Information Criterion (AIC), and Bayesian Information Criterion (BIC).
+To evaluate the capabilities of each Large Language Model across experimental conditions, we analyse the best-performing model specifications in terms of LL, AIC, and BIC.
 This analysis offers an overview of how LLMs perform when tasked with either suggesting or estimating MNL models under varying information and prompt settings.
 Tables~\ref{tab:best-ll-exp}, ~\ref{tab:best-aic-exp}, and~\ref{tab:best-bic-exp} summarise the best specifications by experiment and by LLM.\\

 In the ``Suggest \& Estimate'' experiments (Exp.
 1 and 2), only GPT-o3 successfully specified theoretically sound specifications and estimated them correctly through self-generated Python code, regardless of the prompting strategy.
 All other LLMs either mis-estimated their own specifications or returned fabricated estimation outputs.
 In contrast, when LLMs were tasked solely with specification (Exp.
 3 to 5), the competitive performance among LLMs improved in terms of LL, AIC, and BIC.
 Under the full information and ZSP condition (Exp.
-3), GPT 4.5 generated the specification with the best log-likelihood ($\text{LL} = -974.95$).
-With a structured CoT prompt in Experiment 4, Claude 4 Sonnet produced not only the best model of that experiment but the best specification across all experiments, achieving a log-likelihood of $-967.53$.
+3), DeepSeek V3.2 generated the specification with the best log-likelihood ($\text{LL} = -970.47$).
+With a structured CoT prompt in Experiment 4, Claude 4 Sonnet produced the best specification in terms of log-likelihood ($\text{LL} = -967.53$).
 Lastly, in the limited information setting (Exp.
-5), GPT 4o generated the specification with the best model performance ($\text{LL} = -969.73$).
-Surprisingly, four LLMs (GPT 4o, GPT o4-mini-high, Claude 4 Opus, and DeepSeek) achieved their best performance under this limited-input configuration, suggesting that withholding full data access may, in some cases, prompt stronger theoretical reasoning.\\
+5), DeepSeek V3.2 produced not only the best specification of that experiment but the best specification across all experiments, achieving a log-likelihood of $-956.68$.
+Surprisingly, five LLMs (GPT 4o, GPT o4-mini-high, Claude 4 Opus, Mistral le Chat, and DeepSeek) achieved their best performance under this limited-input configuration, suggesting that withholding full data access may, in some cases, prompt stronger theoretical reasoning.\\